Chateau Lascombes

 2005 Lascombes 94p

-Tasted twice - last time in April 2016.
+Tasted three times - last time in January 2023.
 Consistent notes.
 Creamy, sweet fat fruit and tannin, great depth and balance, long lingering finish.
 Stylish elegance.
-It is an imposing effort.
+It is an excellent effort.

 2003 Lascombes 89p

 Tasted twice - last time in April 2013.
 Consistent notes.
-This wine had a touch of warm fruit, and tannin was a little bit dry.
+This wine had a touch of warm fruit, and tannin was slightly dry.
 It looked like it was suffering from the extreme heat in August.
-Will imho not make old bones.
+Will, imho not make old bones.

 2001 Lascombes 90-91p